openedx/docs.openedx.org/source/documentors/references/quick_reference_rst.rst

 Add a Sidebar
 *************

 You can add any content in a sidebar.
-Open edX uses sidebars for image thumbnails, videos, and other notes.
+Open edX documentation uses sidebars for image thumbnails, videos, and other notes.

 The sidebar must come directly after a heading.